 - Having students waive access to information about the student while abroad, so that if something happens, the institution abroad is open to inform the U.S. home campus

-- Obtaining clearance to inform parents, guardians, and/or significant others in special cases (accident or illness of student, conduct or legal violations by student, need for medical care abroad, etc.)
+- Obtaining clearance to inform parents, guardians, and/or significant others in special cases (accident or illness of the student, conduct or legal violations by the student, need for medical care abroad, etc.)